Shahid Anwar: Domestic

-In domestic cricket he represented Lahore, Bahawalpur, National Bank of Pakistan, Pakistan Automobiles Corporation, Pakistan National Shipping Corporation during his career and also played on the UK Cricket League Circuit.
-He captained the National Bank Grade 1 and Lahore Grade 1 teams to national championships (both as captain) and appeared in 216 first-class games as a batting all-rounder, scoring 12100 runs (at 34.87) with a highest score of 195, as well as appearing in 152 list "A" matches.
-His first-class career is punctuated with 26 centuries and 63 half centuries.
+In domestic cricket, he represented Lahore, Bahawalpur, National Bank of Pakistan, Pakistan Automobiles Corporation, and Pakistan National Shipping Corporation during his career and also played on the UK Cricket League Circuit.
+He captained the National Bank Grade 1 and Lahore Grade 1 teams to national championships and appeared in 216 first-class games as a batting all-rounder, scoring 12,100 runs (at 34.87) with a highest score of 195, as well as appearing in 152 List A matches.
+His first-class career includes 26 centuries and 63 half centuries.
 Anwar took 61 wickets in first-class cricket with a career best of 6/2.